michaelyatco/choredoor/ChoreDoorMaster.md

 Task: Now make the closed door image change when you click it so that you see an open door with the ChoreBot!

-First, create a new global variable called `botDoorPath`.
+First, directly underneath your `doorImage1` global variable, create a new global variable called `botDoorPath`.
 Set its value to this link which has the ChoreBot image:
 ```html
 https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/robot.svg
 ```

-Now, within your `door1` arrow function, change the `src` of `door1` to the value of `botDoorPath`.
+Task: Next, within your `door1` arrow function, change the `src` of `doorImage1` to the value of `botDoorPath`.

+Refresh the page.
+Now when you click on the door, watch as the closed door image changes to the ChoreBot ready to greet you with housework!

 Hint: An object's `src` value can be assigned a new 	value held by a global variable:
 ```js
 object.src = globalVariable;
 ```

-Refresh the page.
-Now when you click on the door, watch as the closed door image changes to the ChoreBot ready to greet you with housework!

 Assessment: What's in store?
 More doors!